reinteractive-open/installfest_guides/source/guides/installfest/finishing_a_basic_blog_old.md

 Up until this point we've really neglected the look and feel of our blog.
 It definitely feels a bit boring!
-We'll be making it look much nicer by using a UI library called [Bootstrap](http://getbootstrap.com/).
-Bootstrap is a front-end framework that allows you to make your websites look good quickly and easily.
+We'll be making it look much nicer by using a UI library called [Foundation](http://foundation.zurb.com/).
+Foundation is similar to [Twitter Bootstrap](http://twitter.github.io/bootstrap/), but is a bit easier to integrate with Rails.
+Foundation is built using [Sass](http://sass-lang.com/) while Bootstrap is built using [Less](http://lesscss.org/).
+You can run Less in Rails, but it has some compatibility issues with Windows so today we'll be using Foundation.

-We'll be installing Bootstrap using the bootstrap gem by adding it to our Gemfile's asset group.
+We'll be installing Foundation using the zurb-foundation gem by adding it to our Gemfile's asset group.
 The Gemfile is a file that sits at the top level of your application directory structure and lists all of the dependencies and libraries that your code uses.

-Add the line `gem 'bootstrap', '~> 4.0.0.alpha5'` to your Gemfile so it looks like this:
+Add the line `gem 'foundation-rails'` to your Gemfile so it looks like this:

 ```ruby
 source 'https://rubygems.org'